The-Dumb-Dino/Dinos-Hyperspace-Wrapper-for-Mac/README.md

-# Dinos-Hyperspace-Wrapper-for-Mac
-An Application for MacOS that allows Running FTL: Hyperspace noob friendly with the usage of Wine
+# Dino's Hyperspace Wrapper for Mac
+Noob friendly Application to run FTL: Hyperspace on MacOS (Supporting x86 and ARM)

+## Known issues
+- Sound bugs related to Wine
+- Long loading times on ARM macs related to rosetta